'A fantastic year ahead’ - Boris Johnson’s New Year’s message.

-Boris Johnson became Prime Minister on 24 July 2019.
+Boris Johnson MP became Prime Minister on 24 July 2019.
 He was previously Foreign Secretary from 13 July 2016 to 9 July 2018.
-He was elected Conservative MP for Uxbridge and South Ruislip in May 2015.
-Previously he was the MP for Henley from June 2001 to June 2008.
+He was first elected as the Conservative MP for Uxbridge and South Ruislip in May 2015.
+Previously, he was the MP for Henley from June 2001 to June 2008.

 Selected as the Conservative candidate for the 2008 London mayoral election, Johnson defeated Labour incumbent Ken Livingstone and resigned from the British House of Commons.
 During his first term as Mayor of London, he banned alcohol consumption on much of the capital's public transport, and introduced the New Routemaster buses, cycle hire scheme, and Thames cable car.

 In 2012, he was re-elected, again defeating Livingstone.
 During his second term, he oversaw the 2012 Olympics.

 In 2015, he was elected MP for Uxbridge and South Ruislip, stepping down as Mayor the following year.